Abadrausar/Rubble-/other/Rubble Readme.txt

 Bugs:

-	Web UI server does not always shutdown immediately when told to.
+	The Web UI server does not always shutdown immediately when told to.
 		Sometimes when you click "Quit" the server does not shut down, but as soon as you close the exit page/tab/whatever the server closes.
 It acts almost like it was waiting for browser (which should not be the case).
 I have no idea what causes this, but it is intermittent and doesn't really cause any problems, so I am unlikely to dig too much either.

-	Several vanilla bugs make themselves known:
+	Several vanilla DF bugs make themselves known:
 		Adventure mode reactions do not always work the same as fortress mode reactions:
 			"User/Warcrafter/Adventure" does not work quite right with "User/Tanning" because the adventure mode tanning reaction uses too much skin.
 This cannot be fixed by me.

 		Reactions produce unusable gloves:
 			The glove reactions are left in only because DFHack can be used to fix this bug, if DFHack is available then Rubble will automatically load a fix.

-	There are no known (non-vanilla) bugs.

 When making an error report please post the FULL log file!
 Posting just a few lines tells me almost nothing about the problem, after all I made Rubble write all that stuff for a reason :)
 I cannot stress this enough!
 With Rubble the actual error message is only a small part of the information I need for tracking an error down!
 In particular the list of active addons is VERY important (and it tends to get cut from most reports because it is near the start of the log).